OpenAI

 • IllegalArgumentException:

-• When an invalid operation is specified (only chat-completion is supported)
+• When an invalid operation is specified (supported: chat-completion, embeddings)

 • When message body or user message is missing